WPP-Public/akqa-nz-beam/CONFIG.md

 **The following properties are required for each defined server:**

- * `user` - Username to log into the server with
+ * `user` - User to log into the server with
- * `host` - Host name or IP address to log into ther server with
+ * `host` - Host name or IP address of the server
  * `webroot` - Path to the deployment directory on the server.
 Relative paths are relative to the user's home directory.
 A trailing slash is optional.

 **Optional properties:**

  * `branch` *(string)* - Branch to lock this server to.
-When specified, a `beam up` to this server will always send the branch specified here, regardless of the currently checked out branch and the `--branch` and `--workingcopy` flags.
+When specified, a `beam up` to this server will always send this branch, regardless of the currently checked out branch and the `--branch` and `--workingcopy` flags.
 This is useful for ensuring that only one branch can be deployed to, for example, your production server.
 Any git branch is valid here, including remote branches like `remotes/origin/master`.

  * `password` *(string)* - Password to use for (S)FTP deployments.
 This is not used by the default (`rsync`) deployment method.